-Preservation of Electronic Government Information (PEGI) is a two-year initiative to address national concerns regarding the preservation of electronic government information by cultural memory organizations for long term use by the citizens of the United States.
+Preservation of Electronic Government Information (PEGI) is a two-year initiative to address national concerns regarding the preservation of electronic government information by cultural memory organizations for long term use by the public.

-This project brings together librarians, technologists, and other information professionals from the Center for Research Libraries, the University of North Texas, the University of North Carolina at Greensboro, Arizona State University, the University of Missouri, Yale University, and Stanford University.
+This project brings together librarians, technologists, and other information professionals from the University of North Texas, the Center for Research Libraries, the University of North Carolina at Greensboro, Arizona State University, the University of Missouri, Yale University, Stanford University, and the Educopia Institute.
 The PEGI project has been informed by a series of meetings between university librarians, information professionals, and representatives of federal agencies, including the Government Publishing Office and the National Archives and Records Administration.
-The focus is at-risk government digital information of long term historical significance which is not being adequately harvested from the Web or by other automated means.
+The PEGI Project’s chief concern is that historically significant born-digital government information is not being comprehensively and systematically preserved.